Almost every single job interview starts with the same question. “Can you tell me about yourself?”

 Here’s what it sounds like when you put it all together.

 Read this out loud to yourself.

 As you can see from my resume, I have extensive experience in sales and account management.
 I started my career in account management at Acme Health and then moved into a sales role when I took a job with BetterHealth.
 That’s where I sharpened my negotiation and forecasting skills.
 Most recently, I’ve been a senior sales manager at Patients First, where I manage a team of three sales reps who are focused on generating leads and closing business in the U.S. market.
 I’m proud of the fact that last year we were able to close over five million dollars in sales.
 While I’ve enjoyed my role, I am looking for a new challenge.
 When I came across the job description for this position, it spoke to me in terms of who you’re looking for.
 My experience directly aligns with the requirements of this role, and this would be an opportunity for me to expand my skillset into the global healthcare market.
 So, it was sort of a no-brainer for me to apply.

 See!
 Sounds great.
 Short, informative, and focused.

-Use this formula every single time you’re asked to “tell me about yourself,” and I promised you’ll knock the socks off the hiring manager.
+Use this formula when you’re asked to “tell me about yourself,” and I promise you’ll knock the socks off the hiring manager.